DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/snmp_tile/{check_name}/README.md

 ### Service Checks

-{integration_name} does not include any service checks.
+The {integration_name} integration does not include any service checks.

 ### Events